+May 18 - July 30, 2017

+Fred Noyes: Paintings

-Fred Winslow Noyes, Jr.
+Fred Winslow Noyes, Jr.: b.
+4.19.1905 - d.
+6.2.1987

-American, 4/19/1905 - 6/2/1987

-Fred Noyes was an artist, entrepreneur, and ardent collector of art, antiques and folk art.
-He and his wife, Ethel Noyes, were the founders of The Noyes Museum of Art.
-To know the artist, one has only to see his work to understand what inspired him-rivers, landscapes, and wildlife.
+Artist and ardent collector of art, antiques and folk art, Fred Noyes was born in turn-of-the-century

+Philadelphia in 1905.
+To know the artist, one has only to see his work to understand what inspired him-rivers, streams, birds, ducks and other wildlife.
 To know the man, one must have an understanding of rural New Jersey, where Fred Noyes ultimately put down roots not only as an artist, but also as a benefactor of the community and its culture.